apiato/apiato/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Apiato, please send an email to Mohammad Alavi at mohammad.alavi1990@gmail.com.
+If you discover a security vulnerability within Apiato, please email Mohammad Alavi at mohammad.alavi1990@gmail.com.
 All security vulnerabilities will be promptly addressed.